akb825/DeepSea/modules/Scene/SceneLighting/README.md

 * `"ShadowManagerPrepare"`: prepares a shadow manager to be used in a scene before drawing.
 This must be after a `LightSetPrepare` and be in the `sharedItems` array of the scene.
 	* `shadowManager`: name of the shadow manager to prepare.
 * `"DeferredLightResolve"`: resolves the results of deferred lighting to the screen.
+	* `viewFramebufferDesc`: name of the shader variable group description for `dsViewFramebufferData`.
 	* `lightSet`: name of the light set to draw the lights from.
 	* `shadowManager`: name of the shadow manager when drawing shadowed lights.
 	* `ambient`: object containing info for the ambient light.
 If omitted, the ambient light won't be drawn.
 It is expected to contain the following elements: